International court charges Kenyan with bribing witnesses

 | AMSTERDAM/NAIROBI

-AMSTERDAM/NAIROBI The International Criminal Court has issued an arrest warrant for a Kenyan charged with trying to bribe witnesses to withdraw testimony against Deputy President William Ruto, the ICC said on Wednesday.
+AMSTERDAM/NAIROBI The International Criminal Court (ICC) said on Wednesday it had issued an arrest warrant for a Kenyan citizen charged with trying to bribe witnesses to withdraw testimony in a case against Kenyan Deputy President William Ruto.

-Walter Barasa, a journalist in Ruto's political stronghold of Eldoret, northwest of Nairobi, told Reuters he denied the charges and said police had not tried to detain him.
+The suspect, Walter Barasa, a journalist in Ruto's political stronghold of Eldoret, northwest of the capital, told Reuters he denied the charges and said police had not tried to detain him.

-Ruto, who went on trial at the ICC last month, and President Uhuru Kenyatta are charged separately with orchestrating violence that swept Kenya after contested elections in 2007, in which 1,200 people were killed.
+Ruto, whose trial began last month, and President Uhuru Kenyatta are charged separately with orchestrating violence that swept Kenya after contested elections in 2007 and in which 1,200 people were killed.
 Kenyatta's trial starts in November.

 The ICC said this was the first case before the court in which a suspect had been charged with an offence against the administration of justice.